Walking Regent's Canal (4th day)

 Regent's Canal

-I could walk to London Zoo and Camden market, but I went into Regent's Park to find a toilet.
-It was very hot today, too.
-I had a chicken wrap and cafe latte for late lunch at a cafe in the center of the park.
-I've already been exhausted.
-The south part of Regent's Park was crowded, and the Broadwalk in the park was too long to Marylebone Road.
+Once I reached Regent’s Canal, I could have continued on to London Zoo and Camden Market, but I went into Regent’s Park instead to find a toilet.
+It was very hot today.
+I had a chicken wrap and a café latte for a late lunch at a café in the center of the park.
+By then, I was already exhausted.
+The southern part of Regent’s Park was crowded, and the Broad Walk felt endlessly long on the way to Marylebone Road.

 the Regent's Park